Digitaliko/sendvelo/approval-tool/docs/IMPLEMENTATION_PLAN.md

 4. ChatGPT Discovery
    → Sees banner: "Create reviews faster in ChatGPT"
-   → Clicks: Install SendVelo in ChatGPT
+   → Clicks: Install Thumbway in ChatGPT
    → Tries it: "Wow, this is much faster!"

 5. Team Onboarding